corwinmacmillan/rendercv/README.md

 Since this fork does not change the original library, in order to run the changes, you must run "python -m [rendercv command]".

 This fork makes the following changes to the original rendercv repo:
 - Allows users to specify where they wish to add columns by specifying || as delimiter in the template section of the YAML file.
 3 columns is the limit.
+Widths of the columns are determined by first_column_width and last_column_width in the YAML file.
 - Allows users to change text enclosed in "==" to a specified color, specified by "custom" in the YAML file.
 - Fixes arbitrary keys in the YAML
 - Removes empty parentheses in the text, so that there is no need for e.g. "no_url" options in the backend.